 – River energy: Sprinkle a handful of alluvium at the top of the “watershed” and watch it be carried along in the water.

 – Riparian areas: With the vegetation in place along the riverbank, the banks remain stable.
 Remove some of the foliage, and erosion occurs as water cuts into the banks.
 Turn the water on full force as in a flood situation, and the riverbank begins to break down and collapse even faster.
 This demonstrates the principles of healthy versus unhealthy riparian areas.

 – Non-point pollution: Rain (from a sprinkling can) on the parking lot above the river demonstrates how pollution is carried into streams.

 – Effects of diversion: Using PVC pipe to create irrigation ditches slows down the speed of the water.
-Stopping the water entirely by creating a dam effects other changes.”
+Stopping the water entirely by creating a dam affects other changes.”
 (MT DNRC)

-If you’re interested in using one of the Rolling River Trailers for an event, please contact Jessica Makus, email@example.com, or 406-443-5711, for more information.
+If you’re interested in using one of the Rolling River Trailers for an event, please contact our office, firstname.lastname@example.org or 406-443-5711, for more information.